-- Firstly, the cryptographic libraries underlying the EUDCC need to be replaced by privacypreserving equivalents such as attribute-based credentials in order to allow for selectively revealing only the information that is necessary to prove one's vaccination status. - Secondly, when aiming for the highest privacy guarantees while still ensuring the integrity of the vaccination proof, certificate sharing needs to be avoided, e.g., by using biometrics to bind certificates to physical users.
+- ▶ Firstly, the cryptographic libraries underlying the EUDCC need to be replaced by privacy-preserving equivalents such as attribute-based credentials to allow for selectively revealing only the information that is necessary to prove one's vaccination status. - Secondly, when aiming for the highest privacy guarantees while still ensuring the integrity of the vaccination proof, certificate sharing needs to be avoided, e.g., by using biometrics to bind certificates to physical users.

-Document name: D4.3 Access control tool and training guide V2 Page: 28 of 88 Reference: D4.3 Dissemination: PU Version: 1.0 Status: Final
+Document name: D4.5 Access co ntrol tool and train Page: 29 of 95 Reference: D4.5 Dissemination: PU Version: 1.0 Status: Final